Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**19 AUGUST**
+Upload videos.
+Make the website responsive.
+Remove loading animatiom, make all pages static.
+Prepare music and templates for video editing.

+**18 AUGUST**
+Finish all interview video editing.
+Final feedback from Andrew in the morning.
+Afternoon off.
+Added cookie to website.

 **17 AUGUST**
-Finish the 8100 words dissertation.Edited 2 interview videos, figured out how to user Adobe Media Encoder to speed up the render in PR so that I can cut video with ease.
+Finish the 8100 words dissertation.
+Edited 2 interview videos, figured out how to user Adobe Media Encoder to speed up the render in PR so that I can cut video with ease.

 **16 AUGUST**
 Made the loading animation for website, although not yet successfully make it work.
 Add hover bubble to call-to-action buttons.